About This Course

 Code / Name: CADM 231 – Digital Imaging (3 credits)

 Catalog Description: A foundational course in Adobe Photoshop.
 Students will explore the ethics related to image use and manipulation, and will learn how to input, manipulate, enhance, and output raster- and vector-based images in Photoshop.

 Required Text(s): Please use the online campus bookstore to locate required textbooks for the course.
 Make sure that you search using the correct course code and look for the course with the “OL” suffix in the drop-down list.
 (See Textbook Ordering Help.)

-- Students also need sufficient file-storage space (on a USB flash drive or the hard drive of their own personal computer) for storage of their lesson files and course work (4 GB recommended, although less might be used).
+Students also need sufficient file-storage space (on a USB thumb drive or the hard drive of their own personal computer) for storage of lesson files and course work (4 GB recommended, although less might be used).